10a) Florindo Sassone and his Orquesta Típica (until 1972)

 Florindo Sassone's musical rendering is often described as a blend of Fresedo and Di Sarli, yet this characterization oversimplifies his unique style.
 He delivers an elegant violin phrasing complemented by symbolic harp embellishments, accompanied by a quasi-Di Sarlian but lighter accentuation and arrastre.
 However, the aloofness even abstinence flavor in his music distinguished him, making him notably distinct from both the mental self-destructive inclination of the Tango Lord and the elitism and bourgeoisie associated with the Tango Patrician.

-While many of his peers faded from the spotlight in the 1960s, Sassone partnered with Roberto Guisado and some other Di Sarli's violinists, propelling him into a brilliant phase of his career lasting over a decade.
+While many of his peers faded from the spotlight in the 1960s, Sassone partnered with Roberto Guisado and some other Di Sarli's violinists after the maestro’ demise, propelling him into a brilliant phase of his career lasting over a decade.
 This period included two successful tours to Japan in 1966 and 1972.
 Notably, Sassone produced a vast collection of recordings during this time, featuring a diverse repertoire of popular music from Europe, America, and Japan, all transcribed into tango style.

 Sassone’s RCA era (pre-1956) suffers from tech transition and the quality is generally bad.
 His Odeón era (1959-70) and Carmusic era (1971) have his best recordings.